Samruddhi3915/Samruddhi3915/README.md

 </p>

 - 🔭 &nbsp; I’m passionate to learn new technologies...
-- 🎓 &nbsp; Studying Computer Science
+- 🎓 &nbsp; Studying Computer Science.
 - 🖇️ &nbsp; I belive, Persistence is the key that unlocks potential !